Scream VI: Cast

-Additionally, Jack Quaid reprises his role as Richie Kirsch from Scream (2022) in an uncredited video cameo.
+Additionally, Jack Quaid reprises his role as Richie Kirsch in an uncredited video cameo.
+Thom Newell appears as Greg Bruckner, a film student at Blackmore University.
+Directors Matt Bettinelli-Olpin and Tyler Gillett can be seen in the subway scene.

 Production

 Development

 Prior to the release of Scream 4 (2011), series creator Kevin Williamson claimed he had already "mapped out" Scream 5 and Scream 6, but would wait to see the box office success of the fourth installment before signing on for any more films.
 In July 2014, Williamson revealed that Scream 4 was intended to kick off a new trilogy of films, but the film "never took off in a way they hoped".
 Williamson also said that he would likely not be involved in any further entries, as the series director Wes Craven and his team were "done" with him.
 In Williamson's initial pitch, Scream 5 saw Jill Roberts being stalked by a killer at her college campus, while Scream 6 would feature Gale Weathers as the main character and deal with her relationship with Dewey Riley.